-8.41 The first example is of a current transfer in cash, such as the payment of a social security benefit in cash.
-The transfer is recorded as payable by the social security fund and receivable by the household in the secondary distribution of income account.
-(If the transfer were a capital transfer, it would be recorded in the capital account instead of the secondary distribution of income account.)
+9.42 The first example is of a current transfer in cash, such as the payment of a social security benefit in cash.
+The transfer is recorded as payable by the social security fund and receivable by the household in the secondary distribution of income transfers other than social transfers in kind account.
+(If the transfer were a capital transfer, it would be recorded in the capital account instead of the secondary distribution of income transfers other than social transfers in kind account.)
 The consequence of the transfer is a reduction in the financial assets (or increase in the financial liabilities) of the social security scheme and an increase in the financial assets of the household.
 The eventual use of the cash by the household is recorded subsequently as a separate transaction.

-Hous ehold Social se curity fund Uses/ Changes in assets Resources/ Changes in liabilities and net worth Uses/ Changes in assets Resources/ Changes in liabilities and net worth Secondary Distribution of income account Transfer receivable Transfer payable Increase in Decrease in Financial account financial asset financial asset
+Hous ehold Social security fund UsesExpenditu res / Changes in assets ResourcesReven ues / Changes in liabilities and net worth UsesExpenditu res/ Changes in assets Resources Reven ues / Changes in liabilities and net worth Secondary Distribution of ilncome transfers other than social transfers in kind account Transfer receivable Transfer Payable Increase in Increase in Decrease in Financial account financial asset financial asset financial asset

-Provisions of goods and services
+Provisions of goods and services by enterprises

-8.42 The second example is of an enterprise producing medicines that donates some of its output free of charge to a charity (NPISH).
-The only transfers recorded in the System as being in kind are social transfers in kind (discussed below).
-For all other transfers, both current and capital, a cash transfer is imputed followed by an imputed cash purchase of the goods and services being provided.
-This implies that two transactions should be recorded, each with four entries.
-In this example, the first is the provision of a transfer by the enterprise to the NPISH, the second is the purchase of the medicine by the NPISH using the funds made available by the transfer.
-Both transactions imply two entries in the financial account and, if both transactions are completed in the same accounting period, these changes in financial assets will cancel each other for both units involved, leaving only four entries apparent in the accounts.
-However, if there is a difference in the timing between when the transfer is recorded and when the delivery of the medicine takes place, there will be need to include the entries in the financial accounts.
+9.43 The next example is of an enterprise producing medicines that donates some of its output free of charge to a charity (NPISH).
+As mentioned above In this case, two transactions should be recorded, each with four entries.
+In this example, the first is the provision of a transfer by the enterprise to the NPISH, the second is the production of the medicine and the subsequent purchase consumption of the medicine by the NPISH using the funds made available by the transfer.
+Both transactions do not involve any imply two entries in the financial account and, if both transactions are completed in the same accounting period, these changes in financial assets will cancel each other for both units involved, leaving only four entries apparent in the accounts.
+However, if there is a difference in the timing between when the transfer is recorded and when the delivery of the medicine takes place, it will be necessary to include the entries in the financial accounts, specifically under other accounts receivable or payable.

-NP ISH Ente rprise Uses/ Changes in assets Resources/ Changes in liabilities and net worth Uses/ Changes in assets Resources/ Changes in liabilities and net worth Secondary Distribution of income account Transfer receivable Transfer payable Financial account Increase in financial asset Decrease in financial asset Production account Output of medicine Use of income account Expenditure on medicine Financial account Decrease in financial asset Increase in financial asset
+NP ISH Enterprise UsesExpenditu res / Changes in assets ResourcesReven ues / Changes in liabilities and net worth Uses Expenditu res / Changes in assets ResourcesReven ues / Changes in liabilities and net worth Secondary Distribution of ilncome transfers other than social transfers in kind account Transfer receivable Transfer Payable Financial account Increase in financial asset Decrease in financial asset Production account Output/sale of medicine Use of disposable income account Expenditure on medicine Financial account Decrease in financial asset Increase in financial asset